frictionlessdata/datapackage/data-packages/index.md

 ### Recommended Fields

-Additionally, a package descriptor MAY include the following keys and values:
+The following are commonly used fields that the package descriptor MAY contain:

 * `title` - a title or one sentence description for this package
 * `description` - a description of the package.
 The first paragraph (up to the